 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-We need help virtually year round.
-Longer stays (more than 2 weeks) are always preferred.
-We are looking for a couple of strong arms to dig a few trenches (around a foot deep) for our irrigation implant.
+We need help all year round.
+Longer stays (3 weeks or more) are preferred.
+We are looking for a couple of strong arms to dig a few trenches for our irrigation implant.

 Fall and winter here are the most prosperous seasons of the year.
-A great deal of fruits ripe, starting with olives in November followed by avocados, feijoas, annonas and then all the citruses (satsumas, clementines, madarins, chinottos, lemons, oranges, tangelos, citrons, pummelos, grapefruits) but also pomegranates, guavas, hovenias, medlars, etc., etc. Some of them requires to be picked almost every day throughout all the season.
+A great deal of fruits ripen, starting with olives in November followed by avocados, feijoas, annonas and then all the citruses (satsumas, clementines, madarins, chinottos, lemons, oranges, tangelos, citrons, pummelos, grapefruits) but also pomegranates, guavas, hovenias, medlars, etc., etc. Some of them need to be picked almost every day throughout the season.
 This is the time when most plants embark in their slumber and thus the best time to prune.

-Hi, my name is Guido and with my family (parents, sister -currently away- and grandma) live in a nice, chaotic country house in the middle of a 3 acres crazy orchard in Giarre on Mount Etna’s east side - exactly in between the mountain and the sea.
+Hi, my name is Guido and with my parents, sister and grandma we live in a nice, chaotic country house in the middle of a 3 acre orchard in Giarre on Mount Etna’s east side - exactly in between the mountain and the sea.

 My parents work for the Italian education department, my father (Tury) as a teacher, my mother (Caterina) in administration.
 My sister (Chiara) is concluding her art heritage restoration studies and my granny (Giuseppa – just call her nonna) is the real garden keeper here!
-We are transforming an old citrus orchard into a fruit garden, trying to grow any variety the climate permits (up until now 80 different, of plants and trees; half of which tropical and subtropical).
+We are transforming an old citrus orchard into a fruit garden, trying to grow as many varieties as the climate permits (up until now 80 different plants and trees; half of which tropical and subtropical).
 We want to enlarge the vegetable garden and start a small plant nursery and greenhouse.
-We are firmly against chemicals of any sort (and have always been, even before becoming certified), and pretty much orientated toward permaculture and sustainable development.
-We have two friendly dogs (Jaco and Bianca) and periodically – when our neighbours don’t steal them – some chickens and rabbits.
+We are firmly against chemicals of any sort and have always been, even before becoming certified.
+We are pretty much orientated toward permaculture and sustainable development.
+We have two friendly dogs (Jaco and Bianca) and periodically some chickens and rabbits – when our neighbours don’t steal them.

-I see many of you want to come to learn or further improve Italian.
-I’ve been a volunteer myself; I’ve spent several months in UK and Ireland to loosen up my tongue a bit.
+I see many of you want to come to learn or improve your Italian.
+I’ve been a volunteer myself; I’ve spent several months in the UK and Ireland to loosen up my tongue a bit.

-Help: Our help requirement ranges around 5 hours per day, 5 days per week.
+Help: We believe 5 hours a day, 5 days per week is a good match for room and board in exchange.
 Albeit generally in the morning, it is not rare to ask you to help at a different time of the day.
-If it meets your tastes, you may do even more than five hours daily and then have more time free.
-Our primary target of course will be everything involving the garden maintenance (cleaning, working the land, harvesting, maintaining and repairing, preserving our produce, animals etc.) without excluding the possibility to stay in the farmhouse or apartment at times as well, and help with some chores or light stuff (in case you are mixing things up, farmhouse and apartment are two different places).
+If it meets your tastes, you may even do more than five hours a day and then have more days off.
+Our primary target of course will be everything involving the garden maintenance (cleaning, working the land, harvesting, maintaining and repairing, preserving our produce, animals etc.) we may ask you to stay in the farmhouse or apartment at times as well, and help with some chores or light stuff (in case you are mixing things up, farmhouse and apartment are two different places).